 Blog icon

-The D4D Program supports qualified Indonesian civil servants to undertake a three-month fellowship at CSIRO's data and digital specialist arm, Data61.
+The D4D Fellowships Program will support qualified Indonesian civil servants to undertake a three-month fellowship at CSIRO's data and digital specialist arm, Data61.

 The D4D Fellowship Program focuses on building capacity in data and design and facilitating locally-led innovation and solutions.

-Participants travel from Indonesia to Australia for three months, working with experts at Data61 to solve complex, high-value development and data-related problems.
+Participants travel from Indonesia to Australia for three months, working with experts at Data61 to solve complex, high-value development, data-related problems.

 Data61's capabilities range from cybersecurity, confidential computing, robotics, machine learning and analytics, software and programming, to behavioural sciences and more.